diegopacheco/java-pocs/pocs/kafka-streams-window-dedup/README.md

 ### Whats next?

+* Make sure the window is aggregating events by timestamp(ordering)
 * Configure different overalaps to avoid (loosing events in different windows)
 * Make the program shutdown when the window it's done (maybe write the data in Redis)
 * Observability, publish metrics on whats going on in the background